core-wg/coap-over-gatt/draft-amsuess-core-coap-over-gatt.md

 * The R bit is reserved for future extensions;
   it MUST be written as 0,
-  and writes with values of 1 MUST be ignored.
+  and when a value of 1 is written, the whole written value MUST be ignored.

 * The Message ID bit is always set to the current Message ID of the sender.